Latino Student Council - LSC

-The Latino Cultural Center (LCC) has created a comprehensive Latino Student Union (LSU) that encompasses Latino-based and interest organizations that enhance the mission of the LCC and is recognized by Purdue University.
+The Latino Cultural Center (LCC) has created a comprehensive Latino Student Council (LSC) that encompasses Latino-based and interest organizations that enhance the mission of the LCC and is recognized by Purdue University.
 A member of each organization comprises the council and the council meets every other week throughout the year.
 The primary responsibility of this union is to collaborate on events, programs, and activities; the council also meets to discuss services and programs that the LCC provides and serves to provide guidance to each other as well as to the LCC.
 This council also participates in the Latino Leadership Retreats provided by the LCC.
 The strength and collaboration of this group unifies Latino/a forces across campus and helps to enhance unity, service, and social responsibility.

 Association of Latino Professionals in Finance and Accounting - ALPFA

 ALPFA is the premier business organization for expanding opportunities for Latino Leadership in the global market.
 Mission: ALPFA creates opportunities, adds value, builds relationships for its members, the community and its business partners while expanding Latino leadership in the global workforce.
 Values: Professional Growth Integrity Culture Relationship Building Service Inclusiveness Teamwork ALPFA Purdue is one of many ALPFA student chapters that strives to bring business professionals and diverse students together to network and grow together.
 We will host events such as mock interviews, resume building, company presentations, and professional skill development forums.
 Become a Student ALPFA Member Today!
 For more information, please contact Kristen Hill at email@example.com.

 MAES is a nationwide organization whose mission is to promote, cultivate, and honor excellence in education and leadership among Latino engineers and scientists in the engineering and science world.
 For more information, please contact Lucero Duran, firstname.lastname@example.org